nvsmith/webdev-resources/Git/git-cheatsheet.md

 # Click the Settings button (gear icon in the top menu)
 # Scroll down  to the Pages section to view/modify any settings
 ```

+### Deploying React Apps On GitHub Pages

+See [Deploying a React App to GitHub Pages](https://github.com/gitname/react-gh-pages) for further details.

+1. Follow the usual steps to connect your local repo to GitHub.
+2.